 - Venimos de… Sarria (Spanish) / Vimos de … Sarria (Galician): you can replace Sarria with your starting point: St Jean, Tui, Lugo, O Cebreiro, Ponferrada, Ribadeo…

 - Muchas gracias (Spanish) Moitas grazas (Galician): thank you very much!

 You might also want to read:

-Bear in mind, depending on your chosen route you will encounter different languages: Galician in Galicia but also Basque (Euskera) along the Northern Camino, Catalan on the Camino Catalan, French on the French routes and Portuguese on the Portuguese and Portuguese Coastal Camino.
+Depending on your chosen route, you will encounter different languages: Galician in Galicia but also Basque (Euskera) along the Northern Camino, Catalan on the Camino Catalan, French on the French routes and Portuguese on the Portuguese and Portuguese Coastal Camino.

 For more information about the Camino de Santiago or to book your Camino trip, contact our travel specialists.